 Meet the NSTA Leadership

-Bill Badders is president-elect of the National Science Teachers Association.
-He began serving his one-year term on June 1, 2012 and will assume the office of president on June 1, 2013.
+Bill Badders is president of the National Science Teachers Association.
+He began serving his one-year term on June 1, 2013.
 Badders is retired from the Cleveland Metropolitan School District (CMSD) in Cleveland, Ohio, where he was the director of the Cleveland Math and Science Partnership.

 For more than four decades, Badders has been a devoted teacher and dedicated leader in science education.
 In 1971, he began his teaching career as an elementary science resource teacher in Cleveland.
 He has also held several other positions in CMSD, including most recently serving as the director and principal investigator for the Cleveland Math and Science Partnership program.